-Working precious metals using wild tools found in the landscape for over two decades.
+Working precious metals using wild stone tools found in the Sussex landscape for over two decades.

 Why I use stones, or wild tools…